Arimardan108/Hospital-Api/README.md

 To run this application on your local machine, please follow these steps:

-Clone this repository using the following command: https://github.com/ayush2342/Hospital-API.git

 Install the required dependencies using the following command: $ npm install